-On May 9, 2012, the Board of Directors declared a cash dividend of \$0.63 per Common Share, payable June 29, 2012 to shareholders of record on June 15, 2012.
-This dividend represents a distribution of the balance of net investment income (after payment of Preferred Share dividends) for the fiscal year ended March 31, 2012.
+On May 7, 2013, the Board of Directors declared a cash dividend of \$0.63 per Common Share, payable June 28, 2013 to shareholders of record on June 14, 2013.
+This dividend represents a distribution of the balance of net investment income (after payment of Preferred Share dividends) for the fiscal year ended March 31, 2013.

-The Company's dividend policy going forward will be to distribute annual net investment income, after payment of Preferred Share dividends, in the form of Common Share dividends.
-The distributions will be composed of \$0.20 quarterly dividends together with an additional dividend representing the balance of net investment income.
-This additional dividend will be paid in the first quarter following the fiscal year end.
+The Company's dividend policy is to distribute annual net investment income, after payment of Preferred Share dividends, in the form of Common Share dividends.
+The distributions are composed of \$0.20 quarterly dividends together with an additional dividend representing the balance of net investment income for the previous fiscal year.
+This additional dividend is paid in the first quarter following the fiscal year end.
 The Company's dividend policy is established by the Board of Directors at its discretion and is subject to change.